Click here to join our daily meditations to support establishing a regular sitting practice.

 Module 1: Pleasure and displeasure

-We will explore together during the first week of the course how pleasure and displeasure experienced at the sense doors can lead to misery or vibrancy.
+In this first module we’ll discuss how pleasure and displeasure experienced at the sense doors can lead to misery or vibrancy.

 We will be invited to become aware of pleasure when it shows up at one of the sense doors; when we hear or see something we like, when we feel pleasure in the body as we taste or smell something.
 And we will also look at what is our relationship to displeasure; how we relate to unpleasant ideas or emotions, uncomfortable sensations or situations.